derekargueta/Projects/README.md

   - [ ] Python
   - [ ] Shell Script

-**Closest pair problem** - The closest pair of points problem or closest pair problem is a problem of computational geometry: given *n* points in metric space, find a pair of points with the smallest distance between them.
+**3) Closest pair problem** - The closest pair of points problem or closest pair problem is a problem of computational geometry: given *n* points in metric space, find a pair of points with the smallest distance between them.
   - [ ] Go
   - [ ] Java
   - [ ] Rust